Levy-Khintchin Theorem for best simultaneous Diophantine approximations: Parametrization of when

 \subsection{Value of L\'evy's constant when $d=2$ and $c=1$,}

 An exact description of $S$ is possible when $d=2$ and $c=1$.
-Together with the expression of the measure $\mu_S$ in Proposition \ref{prop:invariant-measure}, this lead to a closed formula for L\'evy's constant as a seven-tuple integral of an algebraic function over an union of domains the boundaries of which are algebraic surfaces of degree at most two.
+Together with the expression of the measure $\mu_S$ in Proposition \ref{prop:invariant-measure}, this leads to a closed formula for L\'evy's constant as a seven-tuple integral of an algebraic function over a union of domains the boundaries of which are algebraic surfaces of degree at most two.
 We are not able to compute this seven-tuple integral.
-However using Octave, Seraphine Xieu (see \cite{Xieu}) has compute a numerical approximation of Levy's constant
+However using Octave, Seraphine Xieu (see \cite{Xieu},\cite{CheCheComp}) has computed a numerical approximation of Levy's constant

 This can be compared with the one dimensional Levy's constant